ankitverma31/todo-list/README.md

 ```

 Replace `username` and `password` with your MongoDB credentials.

+**What this does:** The `.env` file stores sensitive configuration data separate from your code.
+The `MONGODB_URI` is the connection string that tells your application where to find your database.

 Note: The server will run on port 3000 by default.
 To use a different port, add `PORT=3001` to your .env file.